William Barclay Foster

 William Barclay Foster (1779–1855) was the father of Stephen Foster and a notable businessman in his time.
-He has been referred to one of the most prosperous merchants of Pittsburgh, Pennsylvania.
+He was one of the most prosperous merchants of Pittsburgh, Pennsylvania.
 He was a Pennsylvania state legislator and served three terms.
 He was also elected mayor of Allegheny City (now part of the city of Pittsburgh) twice in his lifetime.
 He has been identified as a "patriot", a "lover of home" and an "outstanding servant to his community, state and government".

 Early life

 His father, James Alexander Foster, was born into an Ulster Scots family from County Donegal in 1738 in Berkeley County, Virginia.
 At the end of the Revolutionary War, he and his family moved to Western Pennsylvania along with other Irish, chiefly Ulster Scotch, families.
 James Foster was one of the founders and original trustees of Canonsburg Academy, a school founded in 1791.
 William attended the academy until he was sixteen and then moved to Pittsburgh shortly after the city's incorporation along the Monongahela and Allegheny rivers.
 William Foster found work with the company of Denny and Bellen, "Dry Goods, Hardware, etc." He represented the company promoted to a partner, and traveled widely.
 He provided supplies to the US military for the war of 1812.